chilledsnake/jobs_rest_sam/README.md

 DynamoDB is a fully managed NoSQL database service provided by Amazon Web Services.
 It offers fast and predictable performance with seamless scalability.
 The API uses DynamoDB to store job data.

-* This repository does not contain local DynamoDB setup, if You want to run locally, you need to setup local service or use remote instance.
+* This repository does not contain local DynamoDB setup, if You want to run locally, you need to setup local DynamoDB instance.
 * For pytest setup, I use `moto` library to mock DynamoDB locally.

 ## Project Structure